queilawithaQ/documentation/_basic/continuous-deployment/deployment-to-anynines.md

 This will deploy your application on each push to the specific branch you configured the deployment for.

-If you have more thorough requirements, like _blue/green deployments_ see a great article written by the folks at _anynines_ about deploying to Codeship, which is  [available at their blog](https://blog.anynines.com/setup-continuous-deployment-anynines-codeship-com).
+If you have more thorough requirements, like _blue/green deployments_ see a great article written by the folks at _anynines_ about deploying to CodeShip, which is  [available at their blog](https://blog.anynines.com/setup-continuous-deployment-anynines-codeship-com).